Unlocking Past Information: Temporal Embeddings in Cooperative Bird's Eye View Prediction: Methodology

 To fuse current $\mathcal{E}_t$ and historical $\mathcal{E}_{t-1}, \dots \mathcal{E}_{t-H}$ embeddings with $H$ as the number of historical frames, we use an adapted deformable cross-attention layer \cite{Zhu2021DeformableAttention} from \cite{Yang2023SCOPE}.
 Since we only want to focus on the most important features from current and historical frames, we use importance fusion and create an initial fused query embedding.
 The initial query is calculated as follows:

-The deformable attention uses reference points $q$ and predicts a 2D spatial offset $\Delta q$ to sample from upgraded keypoints at $q + \Delta q$.
-Throughout all experiments, we use a fixed number of 4 simultaneously calculated keypoints ($M = 4)$ and use them as the features for the attention mechanism.
-Concretely, the calculation of the deformable cross-attention at position $q$ can be described as follows:
+The deformable attention uses reference points $q$ and predicts a 2D spatial offset $\Delta q$ to sample from the keypoints at $q + \Delta q$.
+Throughout all experiments, we use a fixed number of 4 simultaneously calculated keypoints ($M = 4)$.
+The calculation of the deformable cross-attention at position $q$ can be described as follows:

 with $a$ as the attention head index, $W_{a/b}$ as the learnable weights and $\phi(\cdot)$ as the softmax function.